 In 2020, while navigating the response to COVID-19, Sennen has once again proved invaluable.
 London Array has been able to stagger teams and maintain small groups in separate bubbles to minimise contact risk but keep the work on track.

 Sennen is in regular contact with the team at London Array and working on a roadmap of iterative improvements and new feature requests.
-Recent updates have included custom dashboards, a revised marine map view and fully remote access when operators can’t be in the control room.
+Recent updates have included custom dashboards, a revised marine map view and full remote access when operators can’t be in the control room.